nikos-alexandris/ic/README.md

 # The ic intensional compiler

 ## This is the master branch.
-The latest (development) branch is the `types` branch which features a rewrite of the compiler and runtime to support types and a codebase has been refactored to be much cleaner and modular
+The latest (development) branch is the `types` branch which features a rewrite of the compiler and runtime to support types and a codebase that has been refactored to be much cleaner and more modular

 ## Process